text: Denise Kynd

 photo: Alexander Krziwanie

-Gizem Winter is a Cologne based creative.
+Gizem Erdem is a Cologne based creative.
 Being an established Illustrator in her ﬁeld, she has worked with companies such as Wacom, Netﬂix and The Guardian just to name a few.
 Gizem also enjoys being part of projects with a good cause; over the past few years she has collaborated with organizations such as Viva con Agua, Sea-Watch, Happyluja etc.

 She mostly creates event visuals, editorial illustrations and album covers, however her repertoire exceeds further then this; exploring diﬀerent textures, mediums and metamorphosing her work into murals, sculptures, paintings — as well as having her work weaved into rugs — displays the endless process of mediums she explores and delves into.
 Her work expresses the female subject, from the perspective of a woman.